 To grab a bite, the Mercado San Telmo caters with all sorts of food stalls to all the tastes.

-Although San Telmo has designated attractions like the Nuestra Señora de Belén Church, the Museum of Modern Art, and newly added sights like the Mafalda* statue, I just love walking up and down and criss and cross the cobblestoned streets watching
+San Telmo has designated attractions like the Nuestra Señora de Belén Church, the Museum of Modern Art, and newly added sights like the Mafalda* statue.
+Despite all this, I just love walking up and down and criss and cross the cobblestoned streets watching.

-Although there are first traces of commercialization – like the clearly touristy Dulce de Leche* shops that are found at every corner – and gentrification, at this moment, San Telmo is still very pristine and genuine.
+There are first traces of commercialization – like the clearly touristy Dulce de Leche* shops that are found at every corner – and gentrification.
+Yet, at this moment, San Telmo is still very pristine and genuine.

 I wish this wonderful barrio and its inhabitants that it stays like this as long as possible.

-*Two explanations: Mafalda is a six-year-old comic strip girl created by Argentine artist Quino in 1963.
+Mafalda is a six-year-old comic strip girl.
+She was created by Argentine artist Quino in 1963.
 Although the series ended in 1973, the character is still very popular mainly around Latin America and Spain.

 Dulce de Leche is a Latin American confection that’s also popular in Spain.
-Basically it’s sweetened milk, slowly heated so it becomes a creamy caramel sauce.
+Basically it’s sweetened milk.
+It’s being slowly heated to become a creamy caramel sauce.

 It can be eaten as a spread or as a dessert sauce.
 It is also being used as filling of the typical pastry Alfajor.